• Skip to primary navigation

 Jump to Recipe

 Here is a simple Transformers cake I decorated for a 6th birthday.
 The birthday boy's favorite character was Bumblebee, hence the yellow and black overall theme for the cake.
+This is a simple cake decorating tutorial and is a perfect idea for a quick birthday cake fix and one that does not require extensive decorating skills.

 A square cake decorated with yellow and black buttercream squares and Transformers edible image.